Jabher/agregate/README.md

 ## Transactions and atomicity?

 Yes, Agregate has transactions.

-Hooks (see above) are always inside a transaction.
+Hooks (see above) are always ran inside a transaction (transaction is same for pre-hook, operation itself and post-hook).

-They can be used by using special decorator _(with babel-plugin-transform-decorators-legacy, will be changed to new syntax when new spec will become stable)_ **@acceptsTransaction({force: true})** or called explicitly by connection.transaction()
+Decorator **@acceptsTransaction({force: true})** can be used _(with babel-plugin-transform-decorators-legacy, will be changed to new syntax when new spec will become stable)_, or transaction can be constructed explicitly by connection.transaction()

 All transactions should be committed or rolled back.
+Decorator commits everything automatically on success, rolls back on error.

 On **SIGINT** Agregate will attempt to rollback all not closed yet transactions.
 By default Neo4j rolls back transactions in 60 seconds after last query.

 Good example of transaction usage is Record#firstOrCreate sugar-ish method: